DinoChiesa/GCP-Cloud-Function-Zip-Ops/README.md

 ```

 If you want to connect with this function from Apigee/App integration, you must
-send the appropriate HTTP request in and then handle a response of that form.
+configure the Integration flow to send the appropriate HTTP request in to this
+function, and then you must configure the Integration flow to handle a response
+from the function that follows the form shown above.

 ## To deploy: